 Understanding What You Say

 One very important sign that your baby is learning to talk is that he or she understands more and more of what you say.
 Words such as mommy, daddy, baby, shoe, ball, juice and cookie are probably understood now, or will be soon.
 A baby may now also understand names of family members or pets.

 For the first time, your baby may be able to follow a simple instruction such as "Wave bye-bye," "Bring me the teddy bear," "Stop that" or "Kiss me."
 This shows that your baby has learned not only separate words and their meanings but can understand a whole idea expressed in words.
 This is an important milestone in language development, and it is a good sign that your baby will be talking before you know it.

-Keep on talking to your baby in ordinary conversation, repeating the names of familiar objects and describing what you're doing… a major event in the lives of babies and parents alike is about to take place – her or her first words!
+Keep on talking to your baby in ordinary conversation, repeating the names of familiar objects and describing what you're doing.
+A major event in the lives of babies and parents alike is about to take place – his or her first words!